hpi-epic/BP2021/README.md

 During the project, a simulation framework, *`recommerce`*, was built.
 The framework can be used to simulate online *recommerce* marketplaces, which are more complex than traditional Linear Economy models.
 Using these simulated marketplaces, various Reinforcement learning algorithms can be used to train so-called *agents* to set prices that optimize profit on these markets.
 These agents can be trained against a multitude of pre-implemented rule-based vendors, on a number of different market scenarios.

 After training, the produced models can be further monitored and analyzed using an extensive number of monitoring tools.
-For more information beyond installation and the Quick Start Guide pertained in this README, please refer to our [Wiki](https://github.com/hpi-epic/BP2021/wiki).
+For more information beyond installation and the Quick Start Guide contained in this README, please refer to our [Wiki](https://github.com/hpi-epic/BP2021/wiki).

 ## Quick Start Guide